What do students do in this clinic?

-Students in our Representation Clinic represent parents after their children have been removed from their home.
-In our Policy Clinic they work directly with community advocates, child welfare constituents, and legislators on policy reform at the Minnesota Legislature.
-Participation in the Child Protection Clinics meets the experiential requirement in the Child Welfare Certificate.
+Students can choose to focus on either policy reform or representation in the clinic.
+Representation-track students represent parents after their children have been removed from their home.
+Policy-track students work directly with community advocates, child welfare constituents, and legislators on policy reform at the Minnesota Legislature.
+Both policy and representation students meet together for a joint, year-long class (2 semesters).
+Participation in the Child Protection Clinic meets the experiential requirement in the Child Welfare Certificate.

 Child Welfare Certificate